-- 43. The Committee is deeply concerned that corporal punishment in the family and in schools is widely spread, culturally accepted and still lawful. - 44.
-The Committee recommends that the State party: - a) amend the current legislation to prohibit corporal punishment in all places, including in the family, in schools and other childcare settings - b) carry out public education campaigns about the negative consequences of illtreatment of children and promote positive, non-violent forms of discipline as an alternative to corporal punishment.
+43. The Committee is deeply concerned that corporal punishment in the family and in schools is widespread, culturally accepted and still lawful.

+(a) Amend its current legislation to prohibit corporal punishment everywhere, including in the family, schools and childcare settings;

+(b) Carry out public education campaigns about the negative consequences of ill-treatment of children and promote positive, non-violent forms of discipline as an alternative to corporal punishment.

-5. Family environment and alternative care (articles 5; 9-11; 18 (paras.1-2); 19-21; 25; 27 (para.4); and article 39 of the Convention)
+5. Family environment and alternative care